thomasmatlock/JavaScript-Understanding-the-Weird-Parts/notes.md

     - Conceptual asides include
         - syntax parsers
-            - definition: a program that reads your code and determines what it does and if its grammar is valid. your code isnt magic, someone else wrote a program to translate it for the computer
+            - definition: a program that reads your code and determines what it does and if its grammar is valid. your code isn't magic, someone else wrote a program to translate it for the computer
             - the translator programs that translate your JS, Python, etc, to computer code are called compilers
         - lexical environments
             - definition: WHERE something sits physically in the code you write